At St William’s Catholic Primary School, our curriculum stems from our Mission Statement:

 We are passionate about helping every child to fulfil their potential and become an all-round versatile citizen with the skills needed to succeed in life.
 We design our curriculum to ensure it is fully inclusive of every child and that it addresses each aspect of how a child develops, progresses and grows both academically and emotionally.
 We recognise that we live in a rapidly changing digital world and at St William’s we want to enable our children to not just learn WHAT to think, but HOW to think by developing intellectual learning behaviours.
 ‘Thinking’ is at the heart of our curriculum because our intent is to future proof our children so they become independent and resilient citizens.

 At St William’s Catholic Primary school our PSHE curriculum intends to provide values-based, progressive content that promotes positive behaviour, mental health, wellbeing, resilience and achievement.
 Research shows that there is a link between a pupil’s wellbeing and positive mental health and academic achievement.
 Therefore, in order for our children to learn and be well, they need to have good mental health, resilience and the ability to keep themselves safe.
 Through our PSHE curriculum, we aim to equip children with these attributes and the skills to implement them in different contexts.
+We ensure that taught content is fully aligned to the PSHE Association Framework in order to provide our children with a comprehensive and progressive curriculum.
+In order to tailor PSHE to the needs of our pupils, we carefully combine chosen resources that make up our full PSHE offer.

 The majority of our PSHE coverage uses SCARF as starting point to build upon.
 The programme aligns fully with St William’s Catholic Primary School’s mission statement DREAM and therefore provides a strong foundation for our relationships and health curriculum.
 SCARF covers both the DfE statutory requirements and the PSHE association advisory content, which together ensure a comprehensive, spiral curriculum for our PSHE education.
 The curriculum is broken down into six strands;